 30 March 2015

-The Off-Road Vehicles (Registration) Bill would require all off-road motorcycles and quad bikes sold in the UK to be registered under a compulsory scheme at the point of sale.
-It includes related provisions described as 'connected purposes' to support the registration system.
-The bill is currently at its second reading in the House of Commons.
+This Bill would require all off-road motorcycles and quad bikes to be registered at the point of sale, creating a central register of these vehicles.
+It also includes related provisions to support the registration scheme.
+The Bill is currently at the second reading in the House of Commons, meaning it is in the early stages of passage through Parliament.

 Generated 21 February 2026